'Our Water, Our Future.'

-La Trobe University welcomed 15 Chinese students from Peking University who arrived in Melbourne as part of ‘Our Water, Our Future’ - a collaboration between La Trobe University and Peking University.
+La Trobe University has welcomed 15 Chinese students from China who have arrived in Melbourne as part of ‘Our Water, Our Future,’ a collaboration between La Trobe University and the Peking University.

-The Chinese students were welcomed by Professor John Rosenberg, Deputy Vice-Chancellor International and Future Students who hosted a lunch for them at the La Trobe Bundoora campus.
+The Chinese students were welcomed by Professor John Rosenberg, Deputy Vice-Chancellor International and Future Students who hosted a lunch for them at the La Trobe Bundoora campus today.

-During the tour the Chinese students participated in cultural activities and regional visits to places of ecological importance, including the Frank Thomson reserve in King Lake, an area recovering from the bushfires in the region earlier this year.
+The tour will see the Chinese students participate in cultural activities and regional visits to places of ecological importance throughout their trip, including the Frank Thomson reserve in King Lake, an area recovering from the bushfires in the region earlier this year.

-‘By providing the scholarships we are encouraging students to participate in this program and believe that it is a great opportunity for them to learn a different language, gain greater inter-cultural understanding and an international education experience, all of which would benefit their future development while further strengthening the link between La Trobe and Peking University,’ says Professor Likun Pei, Executive Director of the Centre for China Studies.
+Professor Likun Pei, Executive Director of the Centre for China Studies said, ‘by providing the scholarships we are encouraging students to participate in this program and believe that it is a great opportunity for them to learn a different language, gain greater inter-cultural understanding and an international education experience, all of which would benefit their future development while further strengthening the link between La Trobe and Peking University.’

-‘It’s a great opportunity, I can’t wait to see the Great Wall of China.
-Being of Chinese descent it gives me the chance to learn more about my culture which is something I’m really looking forward to,’ says Clara.
+‘It’s a great opportunity, I can’t wait to see the Great Wall of China and being of Chinese descent it gives me the chance to learn more about my culture which is something I’m really looking forward to,’ she said.